ParagGupta103/AI-Project/README.md

-# Medical Chatbot with Llama2 and Chainlit
+# Medical Chatbot with Llama2 and Chainlit (In Progress)

 This project demonstrates the development of a medical chatbot using open-source tools.
 Here's the breakdown: